mgamanho/OracleTSAM/samples/brokerapp/Readme.md

     sqlplus sys/welcome1@localhost:1521/XE as sysdba
     SQL> alter system set processes=1000 scope=spfile;
     SQL> shutdown immediate;

+At this point you can stop the Oracle DB container and delete it (all information is persisted in the local volume).

+    docker rm oraclexe

 ### Change connection address in TSAM domain

+Start the TSAM Plus container in interactive mode

     docker run -i -t oracle/tsam

+Use the following commands to configure the reference to the Oracle DB node for when the containers are run using docker-compose

     cd OraHome_1/tsam12.2.2.0.0/deploy
     mkdir tsam_wls12c
     jar xf ../tsam_wls12c.ear